 - Be honest with your consultant and they will be honest with you.
 Most consultants work very hard behind the scenes to get you a job opportunity based on what you have requested.
 Candidates often only get to see the end result and not the effort that goes before that result.

 - Build up a relationship with your consultant.
 Let’s face it, if you like someone you are more likely to work harder for them.
-Consultants have a duty to work on your behalf once you are registered regardless but going that extra mile is not obligatory.
+Once you are registered, consultants have a duty to work on your behalf regardless but going that extra mile is not obligatory.